 Scheduling jobs is easy with the WinZip Job Wizard.
 Just choose daily, weekly, or monthly; specify schedule details if applicable; type in your user name and password; and click OK.
-Since the Schedule Job dialog is a custom interface to the Windows Task Scheduler, your username and password will be required to save your scheduled job.
+Since the Schedule Job dialog is a custom interface to the Windows Task Scheduler as found in Windows 10.
+If needed, you can also check the box to "Support older versions of Windows Task Scheduler".
+Your username and password will only be requested if they are required.

 Save a copy to the Cloud

 If you need to save a copy of your backup to a cloud service, click the Save to button in step 6 of the Job Wizard.
 If you click the Save a copy to button, the Configure Saving to Cloud dialog will open.
 You can then check the box to Save the Zip file to a cloud service and click the button to select which service to use.
 If you are not currently logged in to the cloud service you select, you will be prompted to do so.
 You can also choose options to overwrite an existing Zip file, if one is in the chosen location, and/or to move the Zip file created on your local drive into the Recycle Bin after a copy of it has been uploaded.